mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 BPM and beat detection is a complex operation.
 Depending on your computer and the track's bitrate and duration this may take some time.
 By default Mixxx analyzes the complete track.
-To accelerate beat detection on slower computers, a "Fast Analysis" option is available.
+To accelerate beat detection on slower computers, a “Fast Analysis” option is available.
 If enabled, the BPM is computed by analyzing the first minute of the track.
 In most cases this does not affect the beat detection negatively because most of today's dance music is written in a 4/4 signature with a fixed tempo.